 Contract activity, buyers and sellers signing contracts to buy and sell homes, are the leading indicator of what we will see in future months of closed sales transactions.
 Interest rates have been on the rise for several months now so many assumed we would start to see a decline in buyer activity.
-If we are going to see a slow down in buyers buying houses it does not seem to be happening yet.
-Roughly the same number of buyers contracted to buy homes this April (150) as did in the same month last year (151) in Harrisonburg and Rockingham County.
-The market does not yet shown any signs of slowing down.
+If we are going to see a significant slow down in buyers buying houses it does not seem to be happening yet.
+Only a slightly smaller number of buyers contracted to buy homes this May (158) as did so in the same month last year (166) in Harrisonburg and Rockingham County.
+The market does not yet shown any signs of a significant slow down.

-Over the past several years, inventory levels have dipped lower and lower and lower.
+Over the past several years, inventory levels have kept dipped lower.
 This has not, though, been accompanied by a decline in the pace of home sales.
 So -- if just as many (or more) buyers are buying, how are they doing it if inventory levels are so low?
 They're doing it with speed.
-The pace of home sales can increase, with inventory levels declining if the median "days on market" is also declining, which is definitely the case in our local market.
-So, plenty (maybe, maybe not) homes are being listed for sale, but they are then going under contract quickly, which keeps inventory levels low but the pace of home sales high.
+The pace of home sales can increase, with inventory levels declining if the median "days on market" is also declining.
+So, lots of homes are being listed for sale, but they are then going under contract quickly, which keeps inventory levels low but the pace of home sales high.
+That said, inventory levels have been rising over the past six months.

 This graph examines the differences in inventory levels over time when examining only single family homes as compared to attached dwellings (townhouses, duplexes, condos).
-The number of detached homes for sale has declined steadily over the past two years with a 44% drop and the number of attached homes (townhouses, duplexes and condos) for sale has also significantly declined with a 52% drop over the past two years.
+The number of detached homes for sale has declined over the past two years but has increased over the past year... in part due to new construction offerings.
+The number of attached homes (townhouses, duplexes and condos) for sale has also significantly declined over the past two years though has stayed steadily low over the past year.
 Normal seasonal changes in inventory levels (more homes on the market in the spring) do not seem to be holding true at this point.